zapier/visual-builder/docs/_partners/zap-templates.md

 Zap Template descriptions share more detail about what the Zap does and scenarios in which to use it in two to four sentences.
 They tell readers what this Zap does for them and how it works.

 Start your description with the user's problem or need.
 Then explain how Zapier meets that need, when the Zap will run, and what the Zap does when it runs.
 Explain the trigger and action items in plain language that show the workflow's value.
+Some good examples:

+> Find yourself spending too much time adding event attendees to your CRM by hand?
+Now with the help of Zapier, the tedious work is done for you.
+This integration will add every new Eventbrite attendee to Zoho CRM as a new contact, saving you time for more important work.

+> After someone fills out a form on your site, you'll want to hear about it or send them a follow-up email.
+This Zapier automation handles both gracefully, sending an email via Gmail to you or the form respondent whenever you get a new Typeform entry.
+You'll never have to send the same message over and over again.

+> Expedient order processing makes for happy customers.
+Make sure you act on every new delivery with this Zapier automation.
+It will capture every new order placed on your Shopify store after being set up, creating a delivery task for it on Onfleet so your team can fulfill it without delay.

 Keep these guidelines in mind: